Teej festival in Nepal – “The festival especially for Hindu Women.”

 Women beautify themselves like brides by wearing heavy antique ornaments and bright traditional clothing.
 Women assemble to enjoy the meal by calling their female friends, family members, and neighbors.

 They then sing and dance while taking in the festivities.
-They often exchange presents in order to show each other their affection and happiness.
+They often exchange presents to show each other their affection and happiness.

-Even though Pashupatinath Temple is where most women in Nepal celebrate Teej, some also do it at home or at a nearby Shiva temple.
-After paying respects to Lord Shiva, one can gather in the privacy of their own home with their sisters and friends.
+Even though Pashupatinath Temple is where most women in Nepal celebrate Teej, some do it at home or a nearby Shiva temple.
+After paying respects to Lord Shiva, one can gather in the privacy of one’s own home with one’s sisters and friends.
 During Teej, married ladies are invited to their mothers’ houses.
-The mother and daughter might use it as a justification to spend time together and have fun.
+The mother and daughter might use it to justify spending time together and having fun.

 They dance, play instruments, and sing traditional songs.
-During Teej, being at home with your loved ones is a source of enjoyment and joy.
-You may forget your tension and improve your connection with them by having fun together.
-Sing bhajans in honor of Lord Shiva and Parvati with them, and at night, listen to the devotional Lord Shiva’s tales to feel peaceful and committed.
+During Teej, being at home with your loved ones is enjoyable and joyful.
+Having fun together may help you forget your tension and improve your connection with them.
+Sing bhajans in honor of Lord Shiva and Parvati with them, and at night, listen to the holy Lord Shiva’s tales to feel peaceful and committed.

 Why do women wear red during the Teej festival?

 As a result, they dress in red during Teej to resemble brides.
 Women are eager to purchase new clothing and accessories to wear during Teej.
 Red, yellow, and green are occasionally combined to enhance their attractiveness.
-Additionally, they favor applying Mehendi to their hands, another ornament for both married and single ladies.
+They also favor applying Mehendi to their hands, another ornament for married and single ladies.

 The Pashupatinath Temple is one of Nepal’s most renowned and historic sites.
 It is filled with hope and good vibes.
 It is also said that the deity Shiva’s avatar previously resided there.
 So many female worshipers of Lord Shiva come to the temple.